 The elusive art of poetry isn’t so hard to master if you know how to set the stage.
-Here are a few handy rituals from some of history’s greatest poets.
+In honor of World Poetry Day, here are a few handy rituals from some of history’s greatest poets.

 Tea isn’t strong enough for everyone.
 W.H.
 Auden took more aggressive stimulants: amphetamines.
 Auden took a dose of Benzedrine every single morning, though his affinity for the chemicals is likely to blame for his heart failure at age 66.